japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

 * [[obj]] Object (the value) to be broadcast
 * [[id]] ID

-TorrentBroadcast is created when TorrentBroadcastFactory is requested for a xref:core:TorrentBroadcastFactory.adoc#newBroadcast[new broadcast variable].
+TorrentBroadcast is created when TorrentBroadcastFactory is requested for a core:TorrentBroadcastFactory.md#newBroadcast[new broadcast variable].

 == [[_value]] Transient Lazy Broadcast Value